amplience/dc-demostore-core/docs/AutomatedVideoCaptions.md

 -   A full list of transcode profiles to display `<source>` tags for the video: `media []`
 -   Lots more that can be found on the [Amplience Dynamic Media Playground](https://playground.amplience.com/di/app/#/video)

-> Note: If you have captions as seperate profiles for rendering you may wish to omit them from dynamic drawing using the `profile` or `profileLabel` attribute
+> Note: If you have captions as separate profiles for rendering you may wish to omit them from dynamic drawing using the `profile` or `profileLabel` attribute

 ## Reading Materials